ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-1/README.md

 <br>

-**Step-3: Running the TCP SYN Scan:**
+### **Step-3: Running the TCP SYN Scan:**

 I executed the scan in two different ways to check if the result varies or not:

 1)	Running the command with administrator/root privileges for the TCP SYN scan (-sS) to work correctly.

       •	In Windows: Right-click on Command Prompt and select "Run as Administrator."<br>
-      •	The Command Prompt uses CLI (Command Line Interface) which allows you to use flags (like -sS and -oA in your command), which unlock Nmap’s most advanced and specific features.
+      •	The Command Prompt uses CLI (Command Line Interface) which allows you to use flags (like -sS and -oA in your command), which <br> &nbsp; unlock Nmap’s most advanced and specific features.
   	<br>

 2)	Run the command in Nmap directly.

       •	It is a GUI (Graphical User Interface).
 Generally, This is what you're used to (like clicking a web browser or the Nmap installer).
-It's easy because it is designed in an interactive manner (clicking buttons, Options/Filters, etc) but it limits you to the options the developers put into buttons and menus.
+It's easy <br> &nbsp; because it is designed in an interactive manner (clicking buttons, Options/Filters, etc) but it limits you to the options the developers put <br> &nbsp; into buttons and menus.

 3)  After running the scan, Both Command Prompt and Nmap provided me with the same results.